 They don’t cover every board thicknesses, which you’ll certainly encounter if you dimension your own boards.
 So in my woodworking school I use this extremely cool “Vise Rack Stop” (made by Veritas) which lets you micro-adjust for different wood thicknesses.

 I use this accessory all the time on my face vise and end vise.

 Make a Sawbench Pair:

 Here is Roy Underhill’s video tutorial on making these saw benches.
-I also like the look of Christopher Schwarz’s design in “$5.87 sawbenches” as shown in this article.
-The article and his class on building the saw benches was made into a DVD that you can find here.
+I also like the look of Christopher Schwarz’s design in “$5.87 sawbenches” as shown in the below video (which appears to now be free on YouTube):

 Make or Buy Tool Chests: